Is Dropshipping Dead In 2021?

 Can anyone seriously insist that the ‘golden era’ of dropshipping has already ended?

-Plus, a considerable surge in public interest towards dropshipping has started less than a couple of years ago.
-It lets us assume that this whole business scheme is currently on its early growth stage, and the best is yet to come.
+Plus, a considerable surge in public interest towards dropshipping started less than five years ago.
+It lets us assume that this whole business scheme is currently in its early growth stage, and the best is yet to come.

 These assumptions are proven statistically.
-Just take a look at this graph, and you’ll see that in 2018, the whole e-commerce industry accounted for only 11.9% of all retail sales worldwide.
+According to Statista, in 2020, the whole e-commerce industry accounted for only 18% of all retail sales worldwide.

 Interestingly, as this industry develops at the speed of light, some observers think that its newest ‘branches’ have a better potential – and can eventually outperform dropshipping itself.
 And here’s what they think…